 Then a huge red truck drove up, and two attendants got out with a stretcher, strapped the body on, covering it up completely.
 They used these thick, orange gloves to gather up pieces of brain, storing it in a plastic bag, then drove away.

-This one act, more than anything else, served as a sort of “right of passage” for me.
+This one act, more than anything else, served as a sort of “rite of passage” for me.
 It effectively ended my childhood at age ten.

 I never played in that area again, and we used to play there all the time.
 If not stickball, it would be tag, kickball or football.
 When younger, we’d gather plywood and build tree-houses in the woods.
 Sometimes we’d catch bees inside of Nehi soda bottles, observe their behavior, then remove the tops and take off running.